 We westerners think of ourselves as owners – what we bought, built, and own.
 We forget that everything we have ultimately came from someone else.
 We’re a temporary manager.
 Being a “steward” isn’t the same as being a renter – where we might use something but someone else takes care of it.
 No, a steward has power and responsibility, freedom with choice, but the steward is responsible for managing the master’s resources to get what the master wants in return.
 God is the master creator – everything and everyone belongs to God.

-So, we may look at it, as Alice Lou did, in her 2014 stewardship parable, The Investment, as being faithful managers getting sweet dividends.
+So, we may look at it, as Alice Lou did, in a stewardship parable, The Investment, as being faithful managers getting sweet dividends.

 So what does God want?